Binary Tree in Action (Serialization)

 3.2.
 If you provide inorder, you cannot reconstruct a unique binary tree.

-LeetCode Problem 297, "Serialize and Deserialize Binary Tree," requires you to input the root node root
+LeetCode Problem 297 "Serialize and Deserialize Binary Tree" provides the root node root

-of a binary tree and implement the following class:
+of a binary tree and requires you to implement the following class:

 public class Codec {